 Some people also use photo hosts like Flickr.
 Flickr's basic account does have a limit to the number of photos you can upload every month, however, it's definitely sufficient enough.
 Other free image host sites may have bandwidth limitation and thus when the quota is hit, your visitors may need to wait for certain time before your photos can be viewed.

 There are also some websites that are designed for networking among people in similar industries, like photographers, hair & makeup artists (HMUAs), models, fashion designers, retouchers... etc. One popular one is called ModelMayhem.
-The basic (free) account allows you to upload 15 photographs of yourself.
-It used to be 30.
+The basic (free) account allows you to upload 60 photographs of yourself (it used to be 30, then 15).
 Of course, you can upgrade your account by paying a monthly subscription so that you can upload more photographs (and also other features).
 However, having to present the best 15 photographs of yourself is a good start for beginners already.
 You may like to read tips for models using modelling website.
 I do know of a few blacklisted photographers who are constantly hitting up on models with new accounts.

 New and Green